Building blobd: single-machine object store with sub-millisecond reads and 15 GB/s uploads

 Allocation algorithm

-The simplest way to allocate is to give the exact bytes requested.
+The simplest way to allocate space on disk for objects is to give the exact bytes requested.
 The problem is external fragmentation: future allocations rarely match existing "holes".
-Over time, this degrades to a lot of free space in total but no large enough contiguous region, so you have to compact (lots of I/O) or fail the request.
-And even with efficient tracking data structures like trees, many distinct values can cause excessive overhead.
+Over time, this degrades to a lot of free space in total but no large enough contiguous region, necessitating compaction or failure.

-This is why allocator algorithms typically use a small set of fixed sizes, reducing external fragmentation while accepting some internal fragmentation (overallocating).
-I initially used a very simple allocation algorithm: split the heap into "tiles", hard coded to be 16 MB.
+I decided to go with a very simple allocation algorithm: split the heap into "tiles", hard coded to be 16 MB.
 To support small allocations, free tiles can convert to "microtiles" that are bump allocated.
 For example, an allocation of 65 MB would allocate 4 tiles + 1 MB from a microtile.

 Allocation state tracking